v6cord/VVVVVV/FEATURES.md

 - `ifcoinsless(x)` - Run a script if the player has less than `x` coins

-- Coins are now placeable in the editor using the G tool
+- Coins are now placeable in the editor using the ^2 tool (press Shift+2)

 - Coins display in the roomname if there's any coins in the map